shapeoko/Docs/content/tips.md

 The ShapeOko 2 switches to eccentric nuts from eccentric spacers.
 These are used to allow adjustment of the V-wheels so that the linear motion for a given axis is constrained to only that axis.

-Unlike the original spacers which were held in place by a separate hex nut set off by a washer, they serve a dual-purpose of also holding things together.
-When adjusting, one must be careful not to loosen things --- when adjusting clockwise this is not an issue, but if one must make an adjustment counter-clockwise it may be appropriate to use a hex key to to ensure that the M5 bolt rotates to match.
+Unlike the original spacers which were held in place by a separate hex nut set off by a washer, they serve a dual-purpose of allowing for adjustment and also holding things together.
+When adjusting, one must be careful not to loosen things or overtighten --- when making a small adjustment clockwise this is not an issue, but if one must make an adjustment counter-clockwise (or a larger adjustment clockwise) it may be appropriate to use a hex key to to ensure that the M5 bolt rotates to match.

 Please check the nuts to ensure that the central hole is off-center.